North Wales campsites

 Glamping at the Slate Caverns, Snowdonia, North Wales

-Blaenau Ffestiniog is a fascinating place: it’s a little enclave within the Snowdonia National Park where centuries of slate mining has created a moonscape in the mountains.
+Blaenau Ffestiniog is a fascinating place: it’s a little enclave within the Eryri (Snowdonia) National Park where centuries of slate mining has created a moonscape in the mountains.
 The locals have enterprisingly turned this to their advantage: it’s now the adventure sport capital of Wales.
-These six luxury safari lodges in Llechwedd Glamping are right in the heart of the action, with the slate caverns, Zip World, Bounce Below and Antur Stiniog on the doorstep, and the mountain kingdoms of Snowdonia all around.
+These six luxury safari lodges in Llechwedd Glamping are right in the heart of the action, with Zip World Llechwedd (home to Bounce Below), Zip World Penrhyn Quarry (home to Velocity 2 and Quarry Karts) and Antur Stiniog Mountain Bike Centre on the doorstep, and the mountain kingdoms of Eryri (Snowdonia) all around.

 fforest, Cardigan, Mid Wales

 The people at fforest have been quietly creating something utterly magical over the past decade.
-They operate family ventures in three locations around Cardigan, with a range of domes, shacks, bell-tents, lofts and a coastal campsite to stay in.
+They operate family ventures in three locations around Cardigan, with a range of glamping domes, shacks, bell-tents and log cabins at Fforest Farm and their smaller coastal site.
 Every August they hold week-long gatherings – fforest Gather – that bring together the best of fforest’s unique ethos for a family holiday that’s full of creative engagement.

 Quay West, Ceredigion, Mid Wales